 - Be a second-year law student, or the equivalent in a dual-degree J.D.-granting academic program, at the time of nomination;

-- Be enrolled and in good standing at an ABA-accredited law school;
+- Be enrolled and in good standing at your law school;

 - Exhibit exceptional academic achievement;

 - Demonstrate a commitment to practicing law in the Commonwealth of Massachusetts; and